themer1/LeaseBridge/readme.md

 After all properties are loaded, from project root:
 - Build everything:
-  mvn clean install -DskipTests true; # I tested the application using personal documents that I needed to test with (both for unit tests), anyone using this project would need to setup their own unit tests.
+  mvn clean install # Full unit test suite should be established by the user to reflect their specific data and needs.

 Run assembled main app:
 - Run the packaged jar: